 Spray casserole dish with cooking spray and cover the bottom of the dish with the meat sauce.

-Used a spoon to scoop the cheese mixture into eat shell and layer them over the meat sauce.
+Used a spoon to scoop the cheese mixture into each shell and layer them over the meat sauce.

 Pour remaining meat sauce over the stuffed shells.